 You just need to complete your annual appraisals, including the required strands of information in ‘what do I need to include?’
 Your RO will have access to these appraisals on MARS and they will use this information to make a revalidation recommendation to the GMC.
 You will receive notification of this via email.
 This along with an absence of clinical governance concerns gives your RO sufficient information to make an appropriate recommendation.

-There is one Responsible Officer per Designated Body, who is responsible for sending revalidation recommendations to the GMC.
-A list of Responsible Officers in Wales can be found here.
+There is one Responsible Officer per Designated Body who is responsible for sending revalidation recommendations to the GMC.
+If you require your local Responsible Officer's contact details please email HEIW.RSURevQA@wales.nhs.uk.